Factbox: How China's Communist Party Congress works

-BEIJING, Oct 14 (Reuters) - Chinese President Xi Jinping is poised to win a third five-year term as General Secretary of the ruling Communist Party, the most powerful job in the country, at the 20th Party Congress that starts on Sunday.
+BEIJING, Oct 21 (Reuters) - Chinese President Xi Jinping is poised to win a third five-year term as General Secretary of the ruling Communist Party, the most powerful job in the country, at the 20th Party Congress that wraps up this weekend.

-The conclave of roughly 2,300 party leaders held every five years takes place at the vast Great Hall of the People on Beijing's Tiananmen Square, with much of the proceedings behind closed doors and lasting about a week.
+The conclave of roughly 2,300 party representatives held every five years began last Sunday and has taken place at the vast Great Hall of the People on Beijing's Tiananmen Square, with much of the proceedings behind closed doors.

 Based on recent iterations of the congress, here is how it is likely to proceed: